lsds/KungFu/osdi20/README.md

 [I] all 4/4 local peers finished, took 55.146302161s
 ```

-To show the advantages of the NCCL scheduler over KungFu asynchronous communication layer (as shown in Figure 10),
+To compare the NCCL scheduler and KungFu's asynchronous communication layer (as shown in Figure 10),
-the evaluators need to access to a DGX-1 machine and repeat the above steps.
+the above experiment should be run on a DGX-1 machine, as described above.

 ## 4. Adaptation Policies